Newcastle travel guide

 Where to stay in Newcastle

-Average rates range from around S$ 129 per night for a double room in a 3-star hotel to S$ 490 and up for a 5-star experience.
-There are also lots of holiday rental options in Newcastle, with prices from S$ 54 to S$ 479 per night.
+There are also lots of holiday rental options in Newcastle, with prices from S$ 51 to S$ 453 per night.
 Newcastle CBD is the neighbourhood with the highest amount of rentals to choose from.
-On average, holiday rentals in Newcastle are about 164% more expensive than a hotel room in the city.
+On average, holiday rentals in Newcastle are about 92% more expensive than a hotel room in the city.

 Where to stay in popular areas of Newcastle